AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataIngress/OMF_Ingress_Specification.md

 ## Container messages
-A Container message is interpreted as an SdsStream in the Sequential Data Store.
-The keywords in the Container definition are interpreted as follows:
+A *container* message is interpreted as an SdsStream in the Sequential Data Store.
+The keywords in the *container* definition are interpreted as follows:

 * ``id``: Corresponds to the SdsStream Id field.
 It must conform to the rules defined for an SdsStream Id specified here: [Streams](xref:sdsStreams#streams).